aagoldingay/sb-shovel/README.md

 sb-shovel is a CLI tool, written in Go, designed to speed up processing Azure Service Bus queue messages.

+This began as a locally developed tool to assist in performing operations on dead-letter queues, in Production environments, with large message volumes.
+It has proven to be invaluable for myself, so here's hoping somebody else will find this useful!

 ## Installation and Running

-Install and set up your Go environment (see main README)
+Install and set up your Go (1.17+) environment (see main README)

 Once done, you can now clone to GOROOT or [GOPATH](https://www.digitalocean.com/community/tutorials/understanding-the-gopath), and set up the environment

 ```
 cd $GOPATH/src
 git clone <repo>